dipakwanere/aws-quick-scripts-2026/README.md

 Amazon Kinesis - Platform to ingest, process, and analyze streaming data

-AWS Lambda - Serverless compute to run code without managing servers
+AWS Lambda - Serverless compute to run code without managing servers.
+Serverless compute service that runs code in response to events like http requests or file uploads.

+Amazon SageMaker: Fully managed machine learning service for building, training, tuning, deploying and managing models.

+Principle of Least Privilege: Restricting access permissions for identities to only those needed to perform their tasks to improve security.

 Hyperparameter optimization - Finding optimal model configuration settings to maximize performance.
 #MLflow model tracking - Logging parameters, metrics, and output models during runs for experiment tracking.